Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Benchmark Design

 \subsection{Intuitiveness Classification}

 Each case is classified as \textbf{obvious}, \textbf{ambiguous}, or \textbf{counter-intuitive} based on whether the established empirical finding aligns with, is unclear relative to, or contradicts the prior that an informed layperson would hold.
-This classification was performed by the author and validated against the pattern of LLM responses: obvious cases have high na\"ive-prompt accuracy across all models, while counter-intuitive cases have low na\"ive accuracy (see \S\ref{sec:results}).
+This classification was performed by the author and validated by three independent human annotators (Fleiss' $\kappa$ = 0.32, indicating fair agreement; see Appendix~\ref{app:annotation}).
+The categorical classification is further supported by its convergent validity with the experimental results: CoT prompting yields large gains on obvious cases (+\statCotGainObvious{} pp) but substantially attenuated gains on counter-intuitive cases (+\statCotGainCI{} pp), consistent with the dual-process interpretation (\S\ref{sec:cot_paradox}).

 Examples of counter-intuitive cases include: \begin{itemize} \item Introducing fines for late daycare pickup \emph{increases} lateness \citep{gneezyRustichini2000}: monetary penalties replace moral obligation with a market transaction. \item ``Right-to-carry'' concealed handgun laws \emph{increase} violent crime \citep{donohueEtAl2019}: contrary to deterrence theory. \item Violent movie releases \emph{decrease} violent crime \citep{dahlDellavigna2009}: voluntary incapacitation outweighs any media-effects priming. \end{itemize}